HOPE Partnership is a non-profit organization dedicated to developing

 The HOPE Partnership Board of Directors is an active and working board.

-With only one part-time staff, HOPE Partnership could not have accomplished so much is a short period of time without the expertise and time commitment of each Board member.
+With minimal staff, HOPE Partnership could not have accomplished so much is a short period of time without the expertise and time commitment of each Board member.

 Since its inception, HOPE Partnership has attracted Board members and volunteers who represent a broad segment of the community with diverse skill sets.
 They include elected officials, engineers, architects, developers, human service providers, financial services professionals, and land use attorneys.